dominait/font-optimization/Readme.md

   ```

 ### Hosting Google Fonts Locally
+For this method recommended by Google download the Google Font Webfont formats and use @fontface along with font-display This is an [example link](http://example.com/)..<br/>
 To donwload a full selection of Webfont formats for a specific Google font use <a href="https://google-webfonts-helper.herokuapp.com/fonts">google webfonts helper</a>

 ```html